ANIRUDHSHUKLA2003/POLLHIVE/README.md

 # POLLHIVE
  This is a e-voting website.
-Which help user to vote  from anywhere and at any time.
+Which help user to vote from anywhere and at anytime.